dudgnskim/stat159-fa16/stat159-fall2016-project1/paper/sections/02-discussion.md

 #### **2.6.1.
 Resources employed to get the job done**

 I utilized several resources to complete this paper.
 Google was used to search each tools' definition and most prevalent use, and Google led to the corresponding websites, which I used to provide definition for each apparatus.
-Professor Sanchez's website and github repo [6] were also referenced
+Professor Sanchez's website and github repo [6] were also referenced in order to recollect the importance and reason of creating reproducible document.

 #### **2.6.2.
 Easy parts**